-Knowing your pond size is an important step in determining the appropriate amount of product to purchase or aeration system to install.
-When determining the size of your pond, there are two main measurements to know about your pond: surface area (acre) and volume (acre-feet).
+Knowing your pond size is an important step to properly manage your pond.
+It will help you determine the appropriate amount of product to purchase or aeration system to install.
+For pond size calculation, there are two main measurements to know about your pond: surface area (acre) and volume (acre-feet).

 Larger bodies of water typically use “acres” as the unit of measure for surface area.
 One acre is 43,560 square feet.
 Determining the acreage of a pond will be necessary to calculate the pond volume.
 Pond volume is measured in acre-feet of water.
 Not to get too far ahead of ourselves, but one acre-foot of water is one acre of water one foot deep.
 Confused?
 Stay with it and we’ll help break this down.

 Satellite imagery of ponds has become readily available with several online resources with the most well known being Google Earth.
-Determining the surface area of a water body is made much easier using satellite images and corresponding measuring tools that are available with these types of programs.
-There are a few general formulas that can be used based on the overall shape of the pond whether satellite imagery is available or not.
+These tools make measuring the surface area of a water body much easier.
+Whether satellite imagery is available or not, there are a few general formulas that can be used based on the overall shape of the pond.

 Square or Rectangular Ponds: Determine the acreage by multiplying average length (in feet) times average width (in feet) and dividing the result by 43,560.

 FORMULA: Average Length (ft.)
 X Average Width (ft.) ÷ 43,560 = Acres

 Example: A mostly rectangular ponds measures 350 feet long and 200 ft wide.
 To calculate acreage: 300 X 200 = 70,000 ÷ 43,560 = 1.6 acres.

 Circular Ponds: An alternative to ℼr² for surface area of circular ponds – Determine acreage by squaring the diameter, dividing the answer by 43,560 and multiplying by 0.8.